Updated Oct 2023

 When buying wool socks for cold weather packing, it’s worth getting good quality ones.
-I tried these cheap ones out and they all had holes after about 6 months.
-We’ve had good quality ones for 6-7 years of regular use and they’re still going strong, and I’m slowly replacing old socks with holes with these wool ones.
-I’ll probably add a pair into everyone’s Easter basket.
+(I’ve tried multiple cheap ones out and they all had holes after about 6 months.)
+We’ve had good quality ones for 6-7 years of regular use and they’re still going strong, and I’ve replaced almost all our old socks with these wool ones.
 Wool socks are wonderful because they’re cool in summer and warm in winter!

 Winter Packing List for Baby: Socks

 These are my very favorite baby socks that stay on, so I love layering wool ones over those.
 And these booties are fantastic for staying on and are super warm and cozy.
 Sadly, I’ve never been able to find wool baby socks that actually stay on, but I’ll keep looking!